stgeorgeshurstville/bulletin/_docs/song.md

 For my God is the Ancient of Days

-CCLI Song # 7121851 © 2018 CityAlight Music, CityAlight Publishing
+Copyright © 1989 Maranatha Praise
 CCLI 62951 (main copyright licence)
 CCLI 174113 (streaming licence)

 ### 2. Lord I Lift Your Name On High<br>